privacyguides/privacyguides.org/docs/ai-chatbots.md

 </div>
-You can run models from Meta, Mistral, Microsoft, Google etc. You can also use [Llava](https://github.com/haotian-liu/LLaVA), a "Large Language and Vision Assistant".
+In addition to supporting a large range of text models, Ollama also supports [Llava](https://github.com/haotian-liu/LLaVA), a "Large Language and Vision Assistant".
 Ollama can be downloaded and installed with a few clicks.
 Furthermore, it is very lightweight and compatible with almost all PCs.
 To use Ollama, simply type in your terminal "ollama run model name".

 ### llamafile
 <div class="admonition recommendation" markdown>